 It is a relief for sewers to find someone so willing to share their thoughts and ideas, especially when that someone is a sewist and web designer.
 Katie has a vast experience in working with thread and needle and her ideas are always appreciated.

-This is definitely a fun and very useful blog for sewists.
-It is run by Winnie, who has an incredibly warm and friendly approach to her readers and to every single project she deals with.
+This is definitely a fun and very useful blog for anyone.
+It is run by Luqman, who reviews all kind of technology gadgets, many for sewists and craft.

 This blog will let you in the world of knitting, patterns and amazing ideas you can get inspired by.
 Andrea, the author of the blog describes herself as a knitting addict so there are plenty of things to learn from her.

 22. Whip Stitch

 This is yet another useful blog for anyone who is keen on doing things on their own, including making up a new and fashionable wardrobe with comfortable and durable items.
 The blog lets you in on a lot of secrets of the trade and on tricks you can use in your projects.